aws-samples/aws-cdk-intro-workshop/workshop/content/50-table-viewer/_index.md

 # Using construct libraries

-In this chapter we will import a construct library [cdk-dynamo-table-viewer](https://www.npmjs.com/package/cdk-dynamo-table-viewer) into our project and install it on our hit counter table.
+In this chapter we will import a construct library called [cdk-dynamo-table-viewer](https://www.npmjs.com/package/cdk-dynamo-table-viewer) into our project and install it on our hit counter table.